pmnoe/pmnoe.github.io/README.md

 ## Projects
 ### Optimal Shipping Schedules for Collaborating Blood Banks
-- Machine learning to forecast supply and demand of blood at blood banks from data.
+- Forecast supply and demand of blood at blood banks from data.
 - Determine optimal shipping schedules between blood banks via graph representation and convex optimization.

 ### Multi-Forecast Model Predictive Control of Home Energy Network
-- Control of a single-home energy network using robust formulation of model predictive control.
+- Control of home energy network using robust formulation of model predictive control.
 - Simple forecasting of load and solar power generation from data.

 ## Additional Experience